 What might affect my test results?

-Pregnancy, estrogen supplements, and oral contraceptives can raise ceruloplasmin levels.
+Pregnancy, estrogen therapy, and birth control pills can raise ceruloplasmin levels.
 Inflammation from infection, injury, or trauma can also cause an increase.

 How do I get ready for this test?